opengeospatial/ogcapi-maps/README.md

 * [Open issues](https://github.com/opengeospatial/OGC-API-Maps/issues)
 * [Copy of License Language](https://raw.githubusercontent.com/opengeospatial/OGC-API-Maps/master/LICENSE)

-Pull Requests from contributors are welcome.
+Pull Requests from contributors are welcomed.
 However, please note that by sending a Pull Request or Commit to this GitHub repository, you are agreeing to the terms in the Observer Agreement https://portal.ogc.org/files/?artifact_id=92169